NCS: Ross Chastain wins from the pole in Ally 400 at Nashville Superspeedway

 By the time stage one would come to a finish, Tyler Reddick who started the race in the second spot would take home the stage win over Chastain, Byron, Truex and Hamlin.

-Kyle Busch who had issues earlier in the night when a tire went down bringing him to pit road would use that stop to run to the end of stage one by first getting his lap back and then salvaging the stage with a top-10 finish by finishing in the seventh spot.
+Kyle Busch, who had issues earlier in the night when a tire went down bringing him to pit road, would use that stop to run to the end of stage one by first getting his lap back and then salvaging the stage with a top-10 finish by finishing in the seventh spot.

 William Byron would take the lead off pit road under the stage caution pit stops just barely over Chastain.
 However, when the green flag went back in the air to start the second stage Byron would get split by Chastain and Truex for the lead.

-The trio of drivers would race three-wide for multiple laps with Chastain first take the lead at the line while Truex would bail for a moment before gathering it back up and going way deep onto the apron to finally make the pass and clear for the lead.
+The trio of drivers would race three-wide for multiple laps with Chastain first taking the lead at the line while Truex would bail for a moment before gathering it back up and going way deep onto the apron to finally make the pass and clear for the lead.

 Byron would end up in the second spot with Chastain just behind after the fight for the lead would die down finally.

-The second caution of the day would come when Tyler Reddick who had just pitting and made barely a lap when the wheel would come off the right rear of the car sending the No. 45 spinning at the entrance to pit road.
+The second caution of the day would come when Tyler Reddick who had just pitted and barely made a lap when the wheel would come off the right rear of the car sending the No. 45 spinning at the entrance to pit road.

-On the restart Byron would get into the back of Keselowski on the restart getting him loose splitting and stacking up the field.
-Behind the spin Kyle Busch would get into Blaney sending the No. 12 spinning and hard into the inside wall ending Blaney night while brining out the third caution of the night.
+On the restart Byron would get into the back of Keselowski on the restart getting him loose, splitting and stacking up the field.
+Behind the spin Kyle Busch would get into Blaney, sending the No. 12 spinning hard into the inside wall ending Blaney night while bringing out the third caution of the night.

+Following the back-to-back caution in the stage the remaining laps would calm down except for a couple lap battle between Truex and Hamlin who would trade the lead several times before Hamlin would clear and set the pace through the remaining laps to take home the stage win over Truex, Chastain, Byron and Bell.

+The final stage would start much like the second stage would end with Hamlin and Truex fighting for the lead before Hamlin would once again take back the lead with 143 to go.